U.S.A., 1930's

 Tony Johansen Sinclair meter franking

-This apparently very rare item is probably the very first occurrence of a dinosaur in philately.
+These highly sought after items are the very first occurrence of a dinosaur in philately.

 Note the different words, 'Opaline motor oil' and 'Pennsylvania motor oil'.